fanyuandeng/TrackATruck/README.md

 ## Step 1: preparing the files and setting operations
 1. Downloading all files in your workspace.
 2. Decompressing the data.rar.
-The data includes 400 sample HDT driving trajectory.
+The data includes 400 HDT driving trajectories.
 The duration is 400 seconds for each trajectory.
 3. Opening the TrackATruck_submit.R, and revising the operations (Line 8-9) to fit the available CPU cores.
 For example, the following codes are work on a device with 4 CPU cores:

 >core_num<-4